emsesp/EMS-ESP32/README.md

 ### Documentation

-* [Documentation Site](https://emsesp.github.io/docs): For information on how to build and upload the firmware
+* [Official Documentation](https://emsesp.github.io/docs): For information on how to build and upload the firmware
 * [FAQ and Troubleshooting](https://emsesp.github.io/docs/#/Troubleshooting): For information on common problems and solutions.
-See also [BBQKees's site](https://bbqkees-electronics.nl/wiki/gateway/troubleshooting.html)
+See also [BBQKees's wiki](https://bbqkees-electronics.nl/wiki/gateway/troubleshooting.html)

 ### Support's Community